yairbederman/EngineeringAgency/system-architecture/_phase-5-generate-system-doc.md

 3. **During TaskPlanning**: Read `cross-service-apis.json`
    - Copy endpoint contracts into cross-service tasks

+### Prerequisites (Data Source)
+This document aggregates data from projects processed by `/map-codebase-agent`.

+If project AI instructions are stale, re-run:
+1. `/map-codebase-agent` on affected project(s)
+2. `/system-architecture-agent` to refresh this document

 ### Updating This Document
 Run `/system-architecture-agent` after:
 - Adding a new project